opengenerative/GPU_SVL_lattice/README.md

     Explanation :
     * argument value 1 - execuatble with name 'generate_lattice'
-    * argument value 2 - grid size (values in between 16 to 150)
+    * argument value 2 - grid size (values in between 16 to 150) // higher the value higher the gpu memory needed //
-    * argument value 3 - grid spacing (value is 1.0, not changeable)
+    * argument value 3 - grid spacing (value fixed to 1.0, not changeable for this version)
     * argument value 4 -

         * n - normal lattice